Glaux-PA/importMetadataFromXML/README.md

 Version for OJS 3.3.X

-This plugin load publcation metadata from a XML galley.
+This plugin load publication metadata from a XML galley.

 ## Instructions